GDP Growth Rate

-The Exchange rate of crude oil maitain same equilibrium between 2011 to 2014 respectivelty and the price stood between $157 to 158$
+The exchange rate of crude oil maintained some equilibrium between 2011 to 2014 and the prices stood between $157 to 158$ respectively.

-The total pool of revenue from the federal, states and Local Government witnessed a drop from the 2016 figure of N4.5tn to 2.1tn in 2017.
+The total pool of revenue from the Federal, State, and Local Governments witnessed a drop from the 2016 figure of N4.5tn to 2.1tn in 2017.